An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Act as an anti-inflammatory

 Combining vitamin D ointments with systemic medicines, notably methotrexate, acitretin, or cyclosporine, increases its effectiveness.
-Because combining medications allows patients to use lower doses of both medications, combination treatments reduce side effects.
+Because combining medications allows people to use lower doses of both medications, combination treatments reduce side effects.

-- Skin irritation in about 20% of patients, particularly on the face and in skin folds
+- Skin irritation in 20% of people, particularly on the face and in skin folds.

 Calcipotriene appears to cause greater skin irritation than potent corticosteroids.
 Diluting the drug with petrolatum or applying topical corticosteroids to sensitive areas may prevent this problem.